colinator27/open-day-dialogue-interpreters/unity/README.md

 ## Unity interpreter

-If you wish to use the Unity interpreter, you only need to copy the `Assets -> Scripts -> Open Day Dialogue` folder/directory.
+If you wish to use the Unity interpreter, you only need to copy the `Assets -> Scripts -> Open Day Dialogue` folder/directory into your project(s).
 The rest is example code.

 Read the wiki for information on how to set this up for your Unity project.